 There’s a health crisis but where are the captions in Government announcements?

-It is frustrating and dangerous that captions are increasingly NOT being included in the Government’s emergency and disaster announcements when they appear on TV replays and social media.
+It is frustrating and dangerous that captions are increasingly NOT being included in the Government’s emergency and disaster announcements when they appear on TV and on social media.

-The best thing we can do as a community is to add a comment to every Government video we see on social media when captions aren’t there – “where are the captions?”
+The best thing we can do as a community is to add a comment to every Government video we see on social media when there are no captions – “where are the captions?”
 And tell your friends to do the same.

 Local companies that make a profit from providing captioning services do not invest in our work in promoting the need for greater captioning.